Shiyukine/Hackintosh-ProArt-Z490-CREATOR-10G/README.md

 - If you have `Failed to prepare the software update` error:
     - Verify that `SecureBootModel` is set to `Disabled`
     - Reset NVRAM
+    - Try again twice
     - Use Terminal:
         ```bash
         sudo softwareupdate -i -a -R
         ```
+    - Don't forget to change `SecureBootModel` back to `j185f` after the update and reset NVRAM again.
+You may need to personalize your macOS installation in **macOS Recovery** (see below)
-- If macOS crash instantly, it may be related to the ApECID:
+- If you boot into macOS Recovery automatically, it may be related to the ApECID:
     - You need to generate your own ApECID ([see this](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#apecid))
     - Personalize your macOS installation in **macOS Recovery**:
         ```bash
         # You'll also need an active network connection in recovery to run this command
         # Replace "Macintosh HD" with your macOS disk name
         bless --folder "/Volumes/Macintosh HD/System/Library/CoreServices" --bootefi --personalize
         ```

 ## Dual boot with different disks
 - If you already have EFI partition: